Amelbo3/python_orm_template/README.md

 2 - Rename your project

-3 - Remove .git folder
+3 - Delete .git , .gitignore, LICENCE, README.md

 4 - Open your project with "Command Prompt" and Create your Virtual Environment ("python -m venv venv")